 Jess Herriott, M.A. is a teacher, whose work explores the nature of the soul.
 In 2013 he received incardination into the Universal Anglican Church as a radically inclusive- interspiritual teacher & priest.

-In 2015, he was inducted into the Martin Luther King Jr. Board of Preachers and Scholars in the historic Martin Luther King Jr. Chapel, on the Campuses of Morehouse College in Atlanta, Georgia.
+In March of 2015, he was selected by Morehouse College to be inducted onto the 2015 Martin Luther King Jr. Board of Preachers and Scholars, in the historic Martin Luther King Jr. Chapel, in Atlanta, Georgia.

-….Contact the office for more details on how we may be of service to bring Enlivenment, Vitality & Empowerment to your group today!…
+….Contact the office for more details on how we may be of service to bring vitality & empowerment to your group today!…